-• Breach international norms and standards where the issuer cannot present clear goals and ongoing measures to address the issue(s).

-• Operate in controversial sectors or business areas such as tobacco, recreational cannabis, pornography, commercial gambling, civilian weapons, and alcohol.

-• Companies where more than 5% of their revenue is from the development, production and service of weapons comprising combat equipment or certain other military equipment.

-- Produce fossil fuels or use unconventional extraction methods.
-Consequently, the Sub-Fund has limited exposure to: - companies generating energy from fossils fuels - \bullet companies, where distribution linked to fossil fuels exceeds 5% of total revenue - companies for which services related to fossil fuels exceed 50% of total revenues.
+- Breach international norms and standards where the issuer cannot present clear goals and ongoing measures to address the issue(s). - Operate in controversial sectors or business areas such as tobacco, recreational cannabis, pornography, commercial gambling, civilian weapons, and alcohol. - Companies where more than 5% of their revenue is from the development, production and service of weapons comprising combat equipment or certain other military equipment. - Produce fossil fuels or use unconventional extraction methods.
+Consequently, the Sub-Fund has limited exposure to: - companies generating energy from fossils fuels - companies, where distribution linked to fossil fuels exceeds 5% of total revenue - companies for which services related to fossil fuels exceed 50% of total revenues.

-The binding elements of the Sub-Fund are: Integration.
-Issuers with significant sustainability risk are defined as issuers having a SIMS-S raw below have a maximum exposure of 10% to issuers with significant sustainability risk.
+The binding elements of the Sub-Fund are:

+- 1. Integration.
+Issuers with significant sustainability risk are defined as issuers having a SIMS-S raw below 3.
+The SIMS-S ranges from 0-10, which 10 being the highest sustainability score.
+The SubFund will have a maximum exposure of 10% to issuers with significant sustainability risk. - 2.
 Monitoring and engagement dialogues.
-The sub-Fund commits to have dialogues with at least 20 portfolio issuers each year.
+The sub-Fund commits to have dialogues with at least 20 portfolio issuers each year. - 3.
+Exclusion.
+The Sub-Fund will comply with the Management Company's exclusion policy as mentioned above.